-These Witch Finger Cookies are so creepy that they will become the star in your Halloween celebrations.
-They are so perfect and fun for this holiday.
+These Witch Finger Cookies are so creepy that they will become the star of your Halloween celebrations.
+They are perfect and just so much fun for this holiday.

 Excited about the coming Halloween?
 We are, too!
-My kids are always excited about their costumes and the decorations we are going to put out.
+My kids are always excited about their costumes and the decorations we are going to cover the house (inside and out) with.
 But we are more excited about the treats we will be making and serving.
 I can’t wait to make a lot of these eerie Witch Finger Cookies.

 By the way, here are some reminders or important trick-or-treat safety tips that every parent should know.